aagatsapkota/alexa-skill/src/data/AllFAQs/Magento1FAQs/First.md

 category: "Magento 1 Q&A"
 priority: -1
 template: "faqs"
-tags: "magento 1"
+tags: magento 1,fail-orders,fail-order,fail-order-m1
 ---

 The agnoStack plugin continues to make use of Zendesk's existing [Magento 1(M1) Extension (https://github.com/zendesk/magento_extension)](https://github.com/zendesk/magento_extension) to provide the connection between our app for Magento M1 and your Magento instance.

 <br/>

-If you see an error within the new agnoStack plugin containing a Reference ID and an Error Type of "`fail-order`" or "`fail-orders`", this is usually related to issues with the M1 Extension.
+If you see an error within the new agnoStack plugin containing a Reference ID and an Error Type of "`fail-order-m1`", "`fail-order`" or "`fail-orders`", this is usually related to issues with the M1 Extension.

 <br/>